School of Journalism and Mass Communication (University of Wisconsin–Madison): Bachelor's degrees

-The School grants two degrees for undergraduate students: Journalism Bachelor of Arts (JBA) and Journalism Bachelor of Science (JBS).
+The school grants two degrees for undergraduate students: Journalism Bachelor of Arts (JBA) and Journalism Bachelor of Science (JBS).
 Students may choose either reporting or strategic communications as their major track.
-Those who choose to double-track would take courses sequentially.
+Those who choose to double-track take courses sequentially.

 The reporting concentration focuses on the skills needed to become a journalist across media platforms, and is not split into tracks focused on specific topics or media.
 On the other hand, the strategic communication concentration allows students to focus on areas such as creative media messaging, strategic public relations, and account and media planning.

 Certificate

 Along with five other departments, the School offers the interdisciplinary Digital Studies Certificate program.
 The program is open to all undergraduates at UW-Madison and offers 50 courses from the School Journalism & Mass Communication, as well as the departments of Art, Communication Arts, Life Sciences Communication, English, and the Information School.